-Purpose: To adaptively reuse, to the extent feasible, the existing JCP&L buildings in order to preserve portions of the Art Deco style industrial buildings, to provide housing and retail uses, and to create a public plaza area.
-Demolition and new construction are permitted as necessary to achieve the vision of the Plan.
+Purpose: To demolish the existing JCP&L buildings and construct new buildings and structures, to provide multi-family housing with an affordable housing component and commercial uses, and to create a public plaza area.
+Demolition and new construction are necessary to achieve the vision of the Redevelopment Plan.